TomasTillmann/design-patterns-notes/notes.md

   * allocation and deallocation of objects
     * eg client should tell flyweightFactory, when hes not going to use some shared state anymore

+## Relations
+* Composite
+  * composite leafs can be shared - flyweight

+* Signleton
+  * if only one shared state
+  * singleton can be mutable though

 # Proxy
 * acts as a middleman between some service and client
 * its very useful if we want to make some operations before or/and after we call some service methods